What is Iyengar Yoga

 – B.K.S.
 Iyengar

-While Mr. Iyengar always maintained that Yoga is One, and he only teaches the eight-fold path of yoga as laid down by Sage Patānajali in Yoga Sutra, the term ‘Iyengar Yoga’ is popular enough to have been listed in the Oxford English Dictionary many years ago.
-There are hundreds of yoga studios around the world that teach Iyengar Yoga.
-Tens of thousands of people practice Iyengar yoga, and even those who do not, are in some way or the other, influenced by Mr. Iyengar’s exposition of yoga.
+While Mr. Iyengar always maintained that Yoga is One, and he only teaches the eight-fold path of yoga as laid down by Sage Patānajali in Yoga Sutra, the term ‘Iyengar Yoga‘ is popular enough to have been listed in the Oxford English Dictionary many years ago.
+Every modern day asana practitioner is, in some way or the other, influenced by Mr. Iyengar’s exposition of yoga.
 The yoga block, strap and chair, that are now ubiquitous not just in yoga classes, but also in other forms of fitness and therapeutic yoga, are adapted from Mr. Iyengar’s work.

-So what differentiates Iyengar Yoga from the other forms of yoga?
+In terms of methodology, what differentiates Iyengar Yoga from the other forms of yoga asana practice?

 The Essential Triad of Precisions, Timing and Sequencing

 Precision, timing and sequencing are the distinguishing features of Mr. Iyengar’s teaching methodology.
 These are not rigid rules, but depend on various internal and external factors like aim, age, physical condition, mental condition, time of the day, weather condition etc.

 These three should be considered independently, and also together.
 The triad expects the student to act while she/he is reflecting and contemplating, and demands reflection and contemplation while she/he is acting.
 We are conditioned to do only one of the two at a point in time.